 Beautify your mailbox with plants using these mailbox planter ideas.

 If your mailbox doesn’t have an extra compartment for plants, you can place a hanging pot holder right next to it to complete the look.

 35. Mailbox as planter

-Or, if you have an old mailbox, you can use it as an actual planter!
+Or, if you got an old mailbox, you can use it as your planter.

 36. Hanging plant

-Some mailbox designs provide extra space that allows for additional decor.
+Some mailbox designs provide extra space that allows for additional decor, such as this mailbox.
 You can hang your plant by installing a hook.